Elvie's wearable breast pump feels like breaking out of jail

 The biggest functional difference is milk collection.
 The Elvie pump expresses milk into a specially designed, washable five-ounce bottle that you decant into the storage container of your choice.
 By contrast, Willow requires specialized, doughnut-shaped four-ounce collection bags.
 Willow's bags have a one-way valve, so milk can go in but can't leak out, which means they do double duty as both collection and storage bags.

-But Willow's bags create an on-going cost to pumping.
+Willow's bags create an ongoing cost to pumping.
 After an initial allotment of bags included with the $500 Willow pump, additional bags cost 50 cents each.
 You need at least one bag for each breast, meaning each pumping session costs at least a buck, and anytime you pump more than four ounces on one side during a session, you'll need to swap in another.
-They're one-time-use only -- if, for example, you don't align your pump properly on your breast, it's possible to accidentally pump air into the bag, limiting how much (if any) milk is expressed into it.
+They're one-time-use only.
+If, for example, you don't align your pump properly on your breast, it's possible to accidentally pump air into the bag, limiting how much (if any) milk is expressed into it.
 That means you not only try again, but you may burn through a bag in the process.

 Elvie's collection bottles avert those problems, but the crux to a washable bottle is that you actually have to wash it.
 After every pumping session, you have more parts to rinse (or outright clean) than you do with the Willow.

-Other differences between them: Elvie pump is slimmer than Willow and anecdotally seems to be quieter.
-Elvie uses a seal-and-valve system to create a vacuum on your breast, while Willow's has a single element called a flexitube to do it.
+Other differences between them: The Elvie pump is slimmer than the Willow one and anecdotally seems to be quieter.
+Elvie uses a seal-and-valve system to create a vacuum on your breast, while Willow's has a single element called a flexitube to do the work.

 Willow pumps also have a dedicated right and left version, while Elvie pumps can go on either side.
 Elvie and Willow pumps both cost about $500 for two units, but Elvie's ability to swap sides means the company sells a single pump for $279.
 While a single pump may not be practical for a mom who has to pump frequently, the single-unit option gives women a way to try the pump without having to shell out the full, big-ticket price.